numberly/flask-stupe/docs/source/objectid.rst

 Path parameter
 ==============

-Stupeflask recognize ObjectIds in path parameters.
+Stupeflask recognizes ObjectIds in path parameters.
 You can use it like this:

 .. code-block:: python